MrBanannaMan/NEO-M8U-Configuration-Files/README.md

   given values no matter the status of any power supplies or resets.

 ### U-Center SQI Configuration
 1. Download the Configuration_Ublox_Neo_M8U.txt configuration file from my github.
+Note to self, this configuration file will be tested and finalized then exported in Windows U-Center then put onto github.
+The instructions to export this file are found in the U-Center_User_Guide pdf file.
 2. Connect the mPCIe NEO-M8U card to the mPCIe to USB adapter and plug into your PC then open U-Center.
 3. Click on the Magic Wand at the top toolbar to enable autoset for the Baud Rate.
 Wait for the "Connection Status" to turn green.